liugj/vimrc/README.md

 ## How to manage this vimrc?

-All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.
+All plugins are listed in file `plugin.vim` with detailed comments, just add plugins as you like.

 1. `:PlugClean` to clean up unused plugins
 2. `:PlugInstall` to install newly added plugins